PricelessToolkit/PirBOX-MAX/README.md

 - 3 x AAA 1.5v Battery.

 ### 📣 Updates, Bugfixes, and Breaking Changes
+- 26.08.2025
-- 22.05.2025 - Breaking Change (XOR obfuscation "Encryption" for LoRa).
+  - Breaking Change (XOR obfuscation "Encryption" for LoRa).
+  - Change of logic in relay behavior "Added new function"
+  - Refactoring code
-- - CapiBridge firmware needs to be updated.
+  - CapiBridge firmware needs to be updated.

 ## ⚙️ Configuration / Reflashing: